Noob0507/Gimkit-hack/README.md

 ### Notes on text answers:

 Gimkit, for whatever reason, forces you to type into the input box before submitting a text answer.
-This script tells you the correct answer, but you stull need to type it in.
+This script tells you the correct answer, but you still need to type it in.

 ![Image: what colored in answers look like](/images/correct_example.png)